Rights and Responsibilities of Students

 Credit hours transferred to the University of Houston-Victoria will count as both attempted and completed hours.

 Treatment of Grades

-Withdrawals (W) and unsatisfactory (U) grades are not figured into a student’s grade point average.
+Withdrawals (W), Satisfactory (S) and unsatisfactory (U) grades are not figured into a student’s grade point average.
 Withdrawals and unsatisfactory grades are considered attempted hours in the pace of progression and maximum timeframe quantitative measures.
 Incomplete grades are also considered attempted courses.
 When a student informs the Office of Financial Aid that an incomplete grade has changed to a passing grade, the student’s academic progress will be reassessed at that time.
 If the student does not inform the office, the grade change will not be reflected until the next regular review of satisfactory academic progress.